michaeljmuller/plexstack/README.md

 ★ Enter a name for your indexer, your indexer's URL, and your indexer's API key.
 Then click "Test" and "Save".

+# Configure Root Folders into Sonarr and Radarr

+After movies and series are done downloading, Sonarr and Radarr move them from the `Downloads` folder on the local machine to the local `Root Folder`.  *(Note: You'd think that, since these apps have an "incomplete downloads" folder, that "Downloads" could go directly into the final storage location, but apparently this is not the case.)*

+## Configure the Root Folder in Sonarr

+Visit the Sonarr "Media Management" configuration page at this URL: http://mini:9992/settings/mediamanagement

+Alternatively, you can find the Media Management page from the home screen by clicking "Settings" in the side-nav and then clicking on "Media Management".

+Click the big blue "Add Root Folder" at the bottom of the page, select the folder named "root-folder" (the path will say `/root-folder/`) and then click "Ok".

+## Import previously-downloaded TV into Sonarr

+In the "Media Management" configuration page, click on the root folder link ("/root-folder").
+Wait while Sonarr inspects all the shows, and then click the "Import" button at the bottom of the page.

+## Configure the Root Folder in Radarr

 # Additional Coniguration

+The following additional configuration is not required, but were useful to me in my use of the plex stack.

 # Disable Downloading of ISOs

 In SAB's "Switches" configuration (http://mini:9991/config/switches/), there is an "Unwanted Extensions" field.
 Enter "iso" in there and click "Save Changes".

+# Configure Additional / Fewer Media Sources

+I have two additional sources of media: Bill's Series and Bill's Movies.
+You probably don't have these, and should delete them from the "volumes" section of the plex container in your `docker-compose.yml`.
+Or maybe you have other additional sources, in which case, you should configure your`docker-compose.yml` accordingly.